 Donors can establish endowment gifts through bequests, charitable trusts or other gift vehicles that take place after their lifetimes.
 Such gifts made annually represent the amount that would have been distributed from the endowment and provide the support that the planned gift will provide eventually.

-Those interested to partner with ISEAS Research can support specific research projects and/or the following ISEAS research programmes and centres.
+Those interested in partnering with ISEAS Research can support specific research projects and/or the following ISEAS research programmes and centres.

 ISEAS research programmes: